IDAEA-EVS/Isocompy/code/README.md

 ## ***Installation:***
 \
+pip can be used for the installation:

+`pip install isocompy`

-Download the isocompy folder and add it to lib folder in python path alongside other libraries.
+Alternatively, download the isocompy folder and add it to lib folder in python path alongside other python libraries.

 ---
 ---